Where to snag the best Xbox Series X deals today

 Three retailers are also stocking the all-inclusive Xbox All Access programme for £28.99 per month

-Update 30 March: The Xbox series X is in stock this morning at Argos, Amazon, Very, Microsoft, Currys, Game, EE and Smyths Toys.
+Update 31 March: The Xbox series X is in stock this morning at Argos, Very, Microsoft, Currys, Game, EE and Smyths Toys.
 The Xbox All Access scheme is also available at Game, Smyths and Asda.

-Following more than a year of shortages, the Xbox series X is now consistently in stock at most of the big electronics retailers in the UK.
-Argos, which once went months without selling an Xbox, now offers the £449 console with the option of next-day click and collection.
-The Xbox All Access programme – a pay-as-you-go alternative to paying full price for the console – is also widely available for £28.99 per month.
+After more than a year of shortages, Microsoft’s stock woes appear to be coming to an end with restocks of the Xbox series X readily available from a large number of retailers.
+Xbox All Access – a monthly financing scheme over two years – also gives players the chance to pick up the new console from as little as £28.99 a month with Xbox Game Pass included, so you can play some of the best games the console has to offer.

-If you’ve been holding off upgrading your Xbox One, now’s a good time to make the jump to Microsoft’s most advanced Xbox.
-Not only is Xbox Game Pass swelling with some of the best Xbox games in 2022, but from today fans of Apex Legends fans can dive into the battle royale game’s time-limited Warriors Collection event, which runs until 12 April and reintroduces the hugely popular 9v9 control mode.
+If you’ve been holding off upgrading your Xbox One, now’s a good time to make the jump to Microsoft’s most advanced console to date.
+We’ve already seen some big releases in the first free months of 2022, including Rainbow Six Extraction, Dying Light 2, Tunic and Elden Ring. and there’s plenty of more exciting titles just over the horizon, such as Lego Star Wars: The Skywalker Saga.

-The best Xbox deal right now is at Amazon, where you can grab the console with no accessories or add-ons and with 50 percent off gift wrapping (£449.99, Amazon.co.uk).
-Prime customers can also enjoy free next-day delivery.
-Bundles usually stick around a little longer than lone consoles, as the increased price deters scalpers, but Amazon’s restock of the basic console has been ongoing for more than a week.
+The best Xbox deal right now is at Microsoft, where you can grab the console with no accessories or add-ons (£449.99, Microsoft.com).
+Bundles usually stick around a little longer than lone consoles, as the increased price deters scalpers.
 The current stock situation is the best we have seen with the Xbox series X for months.

 As always the Xbox series S is easier to find in stock (£248.39, Amazon.co.uk), but surging demand for the more powerful Xbox series X has seen the console regularly sell out across the board.